lythx/trakman/README.md

 - `DEDIMANIA_PORT`: Port used for dedimania communication (`8002` by default)
 - `DEDIS_AMOUNT`: Amount of records to be fetched from Dedimania (`30` by default)
 ##### Webservices
+Before configuring this, please see the [wiki page](https://github.com/felacek/trakman/wiki/Trackmania-Web-Services) for Webservices!
 - `USE_WEBSERVICES`: Enable or disable nickname fetching from TMWS (`YES` or `NO`)
 - `WEBSERVICES_LOGIN`: Your TMWS login
 - `WEBSERVICES_PASSWORD`: Your TMWS password